 The bowl packed, I pulled the hit (we used a gravity bong), repressed the urge to cough, and inhaled every bit.
-I held it in my lungs for about two seconds before slowly breathing it out.
+I held it in my lungs for about four or five seconds before slowly breathing it out.

 Before I was even done exhaling, my world began to morph as I experienced an intense rushing sensation.
 The closest thing I can relate the initial sensation to is one of those launch roller-coasters that begins with an extreme boost of speed (rather than getting pulled up a long incline).
 It was hard to maintain awareness of my presence; it was as though my body became just another object in the room, disconnected from my soul or ego.
 It was weird, but I couldn’t spend much time dwelling on this feeling as the trip rapidly progressed.
 There was too much other stuff going on.
 This was about 5-10 seconds into the trip.

 In an instant, every single visually-seperable item in the room had not only its own energy, but its own personality to go with it.
 Every object in my field of vision darted around, each distorting themselves in their own unique manner.
 Peering about, I realized that my friend’s apartment, the walls of which were laden with those trippy posters only stoners and base-heads buy, was a horrible place to do this drug.
 I looked at the monkey poster on the wall in front of me, dumbfounded by the vividness with which every detail became animated.